Rumours are circulating that the Australian Classification Board has banned the video game Fallout 3.

 Someone who has contacted the South Australian Attorney Generals office regarding the lack of an R18 rating in video games, and they received a response from Michael Atkinson!
 Quoting a segment from the letter:

-adult gamers are so keen to have R18+ games, I expect children would be just as keen.
+home.
+If adult gamers are so keen to have R18+ games, I expect children would be just as keen.
 I have publically argued that because electronic games are interactive, the violence and other adult content in games have a strong impact.
-I am particularly concerned
+I am

 As per usual, it's all about 'protecting the children', and skirts around the issue of adult gamers HAVING the choice to play the games they want.
 I didn't realise it was the job of the government to do the parents job for them.